Need a simple counting activity?

-Not really.
-The truth is that many times we rush preschoolers right on through rather than taking the time to understand quantity.
+The truth is that many times we rush preschoolers right on to larger numbers rather than taking the time to understand quantity with counting to ten.

-For example, progress through learning numbers typically looks like this:
+When learning numbers, progression typically looks like this:

 First, children begin to count.
 This is simply memorizing a sequence of numbers.
 You may notice them counting out loud.